vmathmachine/Chriss_Calculator/README.md

 I'm not a Mac user, and my only friend who owns a Mac isn't great with computers, so...I think the Mac version works?
 But, I honestly don't know if or how it does.
 If it does, it probably works similarly to how it does for Windows and Linux in the above descriptions.

+The Mac version has not been updated since the last update.
+It is not up to date.

 **Misc**